UQComputingSociety/uqcsbot-slack/README.md

 If a bot was available, it will now be running on uqcstesting.

-## Running the bot in custom Slack team
+## Running the bot in a custom Slack team

 1. [Create a Slack workspace](https://slack.com/create)
 2. Run `python3 setup.py install`